 When it comes to cooking, size really does matter.
 A wok, for example, is larger than a frying pan and is better suited for cooking larger quantities of food.
 This is because a wok’s circular shape gives it more surface area to cook with.
 Additionally, its ridges help stir-fry food quickly and evenly.

 Frying pan is smaller in size and is better for cooking smaller quantities of food.
-This is because a frying pan’s shape creates more contact between the food and the heat source especially when use on electric or induction stove, which means that the food cooks faster.
+This is because a frying pan’s shape creates more contact between the food and the heat source especially when using wok on or induction stove electric, which means that the food cooks faster.

 Wok vs Frying Pan: Shape